D-Deepika7/Data_Analysis_Practice/Task 2 & 3 - Data Visualization, Storytelling and Dashboard Design /README.md

-# 📊 Task 2 – Data Visualization & Storytelling
+# 📊 Task 2 & 3 – Data Visualization, Storytelling & Dashboard Design
 ## 🚀 Superstore Performance Analysis Dashboard (Power BI)

 This project focuses on crafting interactive dashboards using Power BI to uncover business insights from the **Superstore Sales Dataset**.
 The goal was to apply visual storytelling principles and create a compelling presentation based on data-driven findings.